Overview

 Pope, Lizzy; Assistant Professor, Department of Nutrition and Food Sciences; PHD, University of Vermont

-Skinner, R. Chris; Assistant Professor, Department of Nutrition and Food Science; PhD, West Virginia University
+Skinner, R. Chris; Assistant Professor, Department of Nutrition and Food Science; PHD, West Virginia University

 Trubek, Amy B.; Professor, Department of Nutrition and Food Sciences; PHD, University of Pennsylvania